relaycorp/webcrypto-kms-js/README.md

 - `destroyKey(privateKey)`: Destroys the specified private key.
 - `close()`: Closes the underlying network resources, when the provider is no longer needed.

 Private keys from this library additionally expose their respective provider in the property `provider`.
-This may be useful when you don't want or can't manage a global registry of providers.
+This may be useful when you don't want to or can't manage a global registry of providers.
 This functionality is supported by [`@relaycorp/veraid`](https://www.npmjs.com/package/@relaycorp/veraid), for example.

 ## Integration test suite